haka-security/haka/doc/ref/vbuffer.rst

         :return isflat: ``true`` if the buffer is flat.
         :rtype isflat: boolean

-        Check if the buffer is flat (ie. it is made of one one memory chunk).
+        Check if the buffer is flat (ie. it is made of only one memory chunk).

     .. haka:method:: vbuffer_sub:flatten()

-        Replace the sub buffer by a flat buffer containing only one memory chunk.
-The memory will be copied if needed.
+        Replace the sub-buffer by a flat buffer containing only one memory chunk.

+        .. warning:: The memory will be copied if needed.

     .. haka:method:: vbuffer_sub:size() -> size

         :return size: Size of the sub-buffer.
         :rtype size: number

-        Compute the size of the sub buffer.
+        Compute the size of the sub-buffer.

     .. haka:method:: vbuffer_sub:check_size(size) -> enough, size